apache/submarine/docs/submarine-sdk/pysubmarine/README.md

 -->

 # PySubmarine
-PySubmarine provided to help developers use submarine's internal data caching, data exchange, and task tracking to more efficiently improve the development and execution of machine learning tasks.
+PySubmarine helps developers use submarine's internal data caching, data exchange, and task tracking capabilities to more efficiently improve the development and execution of machine learning productivity.

 ## Package setup
 - Clone repo